gbevan/meanio/README.md

 ======
 A pre-built and initialised MEAN (http://mean.io) app server scaffolding.

+(In development...)

-$ docker run -d -P --name yourapp gbevan/meanio
+$ docker run -d -p 3022:22 -p 80:3000 --name yourapp gbevan/meanio

+Only publish port 22 if you want SSH access (this will probably be removed later).
+You can login with mean/mean.